dweekly/docs/pages/deep-linked-ads/criteo-mobile-tracking.md

 Criteo can optimize campaigns based on travel search dates.
 To report travel search dates to Criteo, follow these steps:

 1. In your app, add [custom metadata](#branch-and-criteo-event-mapping) to your events with keys `din` and `dout`, and a date string in format `'YYYY-MM-DD'` for the date of the inbound and outbound flight respectively.
-1. In the Branch dashboard, navigate to **Postback Config** within the Criteo entry of the Ads Partner Manager.
+1. In the Branch dashboard, navigate to <notranslate>**Postback Config**</notranslate> within the Criteo entry of the Ads Partner Manager.
 1. Find the postback you want to edit, and add the following string in the relevant place.
 For _VIEW\_ITEM_ for example, it's another event in the events array.
 	``` code
 	,{"event":"vs","din":<@json>${(custom_data.din)!}</@json>,"dout":<@json>${(custom_data.dout)!}</@json>}